 ‘The scene, Leaving Home, where they escape towards the end of the film, has a quiet defiance and determination that represents the strength of the community in Aleppo.

-‘There is one cue on the soundtrack album - the hypnotic hand percussion of Who’s Got Sama which originally opened the film that didn’t actually end up in the film – because we felt it was too much.
+‘There is one cue on the soundtrack album.
+The hypnotic hand percussion of Who’s Got Sama, which originally opened the film but didn’t actually end up in it because we felt it was too much.
 Sama gets lost, amongst the chaos of the hospital bombing, and the piece has an unsettled tension, but the directors wanted it to feel more raw and real, and less manipulative and leading.'

 ‘You never know how people are going to respond to your work so when we found out that the film was going to receive its world premiere at SXSW, we were surprised, ecstatic but also worried that no one would go to the cinema screenings because it is a tough film to handle emotionally!